andrefrsousa/SuperBottomSheet/README.md

 // The amount of DIM that will be applied to the background from 0 to 1.
 <attr name="superBottomSheet_dim" format="float"/>

-// The bottom sheet background color
+// Sheet background color
 <attr name="superBottomSheet_backgroundColor" format="color"/>

-// To radius to be applied to the bottom sheet.
+// To corner radius to be applied.
 0 if you want none.
 <attr name="superBottomSheet_cornerRadius" format="dimension"/>

 // Enable or disable the radius animation.
 Default is true.
 <attr name="superBottomSheet_animateCornerRadius" format="float"/>

-// Default if false, if you want to skip collapse state
+// Default if false.
+Enalbe it if you want to skip collapse state
 <attr name="superBottomSheet_alwaysExpanded" format="boolean"/>

 // Default if true